samsquire/devops-schedule/README.md

 This script uses ortools to order a tree work graph into a parallelisable runnable schedule.

+## scheduler.rb

+This script uses csp-solver to order a tree work graph into a paralellisable runnable schedule.

 # how to use

 Call `parallelise_components` on a list of dicts that look like this; each has a `name`, `ancestors` and `successors`.
 Note that ancestors are immediate ancestors, not all.